-A Tokyo Sushi franchisee who thought she could give her employees a raw deal has been hit with $383,616 in penalties from the Fair Work Ombudsman (FWO).
+A Tokyo Sushi franchisee who thought she could give her employees a raw deal by not paying the correct employee entitlements has been hit with $383,616 in penalties from the Fair Work Ombudsman (FWO).

 Ms. Kiyoshi Hasegawa was personally fined $63,936 for underpaying 31 employees a total of $70,885, while the two companies owned by her and her family, Hasegawa & Ye International Pty Ltd and Heiwa International Pty Ltd, were fined $150,120 and $169,560 respectively.

 The underpayments at the franchisee’s three Tokyo Sushi outlets were discovered by FWO inspectors during an audit of more than 40 sushi outlets across Canberra, South-East Queensland, and the Hunter, Central Coast, Coffs Harbour, and North Coast regions in NSW.